-More recently (in 2015), it was reported that the Canadian government blocked a Chinese SOE from investing in a new fire alarm manufacturing facility in Québec because the site was located close to facilities operated by the Canadian Space Agency.
-Also that year, the government ordered a Chinese investor to divest a Canadian company engaged in networking component development that it had acquired earlier.
-The Chinese investor has sued the government in response.
-The matter is still pending.
+In 2015, it was reported that the Canadian government blocked a Chinese SOE from investing in a new fire alarm manufacturing facility in Québec because the site was located close to facilities operated by the Canadian Space Agency.

+Also in 2015, the government ordered a Chinese investor to divest a Canadian company engaged in optical networking component development that it had acquired earlier.
+The Chinese investor sued the government in response.
+As part of the settlement of those court proceedings, the Canadian government revisited the decision of the former government and approved the acquisition in March 2017 on the basis of certain (confidential) conditions.